software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/3/Exercise_4.md

 listOfLogicOperators max len = replicateM len (arbitraryFormulaGenerator (updatedMax max len))
 ````

-listOfLogicOperatorsGeneratorBetween was inspired by https://stackoverflow.com/questions/25300551/multiple-arbitrary-calls-returning-same-value to deal with an issue we were having with reusing the randomly generated number for both the length of the function list and the redution factor of the remaining possible function count.
+`listOfLogicOperatorsGeneratorBetween` was inspired by https://stackoverflow.com/questions/25300551/multiple-arbitrary-calls-returning-same-value to deal with an issue we were having with reusing the randomly generated number for both the length of the function list and the redution factor of the remaining possible function count.

 ## Testing generator ##
-first we tested this by eye, using quickChecks generate function.
+first we tested this by eye, using QuickChecks `generate` function.
 To have an approximation that this will teminate we ran it with an limit of 100,000,000 functions.
 This took several minutes to complete, but it did terminate.

 ### sequence of test properties ###